QuarrelForDiscord/BugBoy/README.md

+*This is a WIP project, so some stuff is unfinished (such as the web interface).
+However everything listed below works fine.*

 # BugBoy

 BugBoy is a Discord bot and web interface built using Node.JS.
 It serves as a simple way of tracking bugs.